signalogic/SigSRF_SDK/mediaTest_readme.md

 In the mediaTest source code examples, look for the APIs DSSaveStreamData(), which saves ordered / extracted / decoded payload data, and DSGetStreamData(), which retrieves payload data.
 These APIs allow user-defined algorithms to control buffer timing between endpoints, depending on application objectives -- minimizing latency (real-time applications), maximizing bandwidth, matching or transrating endpoint timing, or otherwise as needed.

-<a name="PacketStatsLogging"></a>
+<a name="PacketStatsandHistoryLogging"></a>
-## Packet Stats Logging
+## Packet Stats and History Logging

-mediaTest includes packet statistics logging for:
+mediaMin includes packet statistics logging for:

   * incoming packets (network input, pcap file)
   * jitter buffer output
   * outgoing packets (network output, pcap file)

-In the above command lines, the -L entry activates packet logging, with the first output filename found taken as the log filename but replaced with a ".txt" extension.
+In example mediaMin command lines above, the -L entry activates packet logging, with the first output filename found taken as the log filename but replaced with a ".txt" extension.
 If -Lxxx is given then xxx becomes the log filename.

 Statistics logged include packets dropped, out-of-order (ooo), missing, and duplicated.
 Statistics are calculated separately for each SSRC (see Multiple RTP Streams section above), with individual packet entries showing sequence number, timestamp, and type (bitstream payload, DTX, SID, SID CNG, DTMF Event, etc).
 Here is a packet stats log file excerpt:

 ```CoffeeScript
 Packet info for SSRC = 353707 (cont), first seq num = 685, last seq num = 872 ...